Certified Executive Coach, BA, MBA, PhD

 Contact InformationPh: 709.864.7937

-- Park, C., Vertinsky, I., & Becerra, M. (accepted).
-Transfers of explicit and tacit knowledge to international joint ventures and performance: the impact of age.
+- Park, C., Vertinsky, I., & Becerra, M. (2015).
+Transfers of tacit vs. explicit knowledge and performance in international joint ventures: The role of age.
 International Business Review, Vol. 24, Issue 1, PP 89-101.

-- Park, C. & Cho, Y. (in press).
+- Park, C. & Cho, Y. (2014).
 Study on coaching: key antecedents of executive coaching effectiveness for global firms.
 The Journal of Professional Management, Vol. 16, Issue 4, PP 25-43.
 (Language: Korean).

 - Chen, J., Chen, T., Vertinsky, I., Yumagulova, L., & Park, C. (2013).
 Public–private partnerships for the development of disaster resilient communities.
-Journal of Contingencies and Crisis Management, 21(3), 130-143.
+Journal of Contingencies and Crisis Management, Vol. 21, Issue 3, PP 130-143.

-- Kasim, A., Dzakiria, H., Park, C., Nor, N., Mokhtar, M., & Rashid Radha, J. (2013).
+- Kasim, A., Dzakiria, H., Park, C., Mohd Nor, N. A., Mokhtar, M. F., & Rashid Radha, J. R. (2013).
 Predictors of travel motivations: the case of domestic tourists to island destinations in northwest of Malaysia.
-Anatolia: International Journal of Tourism and Hospitality Research, 24(2) 188-205.
+Anatolia: An International Journal of Tourism and Hospitality Research, Vol. 24, Issue 2, PP 188-205.

 - Park, C., Vertinsky, I., & Lee, C. (2012).
-How the exchange climate affects tacit knowledge transfer from foreign parents.
-International Marketing Review, 29(2), 151-174.
+How the Exchange Climate Affects Tacit Knowledge Transfer from Foreign Parents.
+International Marketing Review, Vol. 29, Issue 2, PP 151-174.